microsoft/Build25-LAB370/Instructions/3-build-actions.md

 ## CHALLENGE 1.3: Create your own action
 Now it's your turn to create an action!

 As an example, imagine you are building a feature that could be used in a microblog app (you will see this in the next Lab section).
 For example, You could build a like meme-creation feature that returns an image based on text input, or a quote generator which gets relevant quotes for your post, or one that can rewrite your post in different tones or summarize a long post.
-We have a simple PigLatin sample that you could work with here. `Scenario1\PigLatinApp`.
+We have a simple PigLatin sample that you could work with here: [Scenario1\PigLatinApp](/Scenario%201/PigLatinApp).

 ### Text Entity Properties
 | Property  | Type |  Description    |